 Under the Commonwealth Criminal Code 1995 there is a range of different offences that a person who commits a tax fraud can be charged with.
 The first thing to understand is that there is no specific offence of “tax fraud”.
 There is a range of general offences against the Commonwealth that absorb the subject area.

 The first offence that may apply is Obtain a Financial Advantage by Deception.
 In order to be found guilty of this offence it must be shown that a person has done the following things:

 - Obtained a financial advantage;

-- That the person from whom the financial advantage has been obtained is a Commonwealth Entity.
+- The person from whom the financial advantage has been obtained is a Commonwealth Entity.

-The term “Commonwealth Entity” includes the Australian Taxation Office or the Commonwealth generally.
+The term “Commonwealth Entity” includes the Australian Taxation Office and the Commonwealth generally.
 The penalty for this offence is imprisonment for up to 10 years.